senercem/KDSA-Boutique-in-a-box-v3.3/docs/technical/03-KDSA.Infrastructure.md

 /src/KDSA.Infrastructure/
 ├── KDSA.Infrastructure.csproj
 └── Services/
+    ├── ACOREService.cs
     ├── AlexandraService.cs
+    ├── AuthService.cs
     ├── BaserowClient.cs
     └── GeminiService.cs
 ```

 ### 2.1. `KDSA.Infrastructure.csproj`
 This project file references both `KDSA.Application` (to access the interfaces it needs to implement) and `KDSA.Domain` (to work with the business entities).
-It also includes external library dependencies, such as `Newtonsoft.Json` for JSON serialization and `Microsoft.Extensions.Configuration` to read configuration values from `appsettings.json`.
+It also includes external library dependencies, such as `Newtonsoft.Json` for JSON serialization, `Microsoft.Extensions.Configuration` to read configuration values, `BCrypt.Net-Next` for password hashing, and `System.IdentityModel.Tokens.Jwt` for JWT token generation.

 ### 2.2. `Services/`
 This directory contains the concrete classes that implement the application's interfaces.

+-   **`ACOREService.cs`**: Implements `IACOREService`.
+It provides a simple in-memory implementation for calculating and storing `ACORERiskProfile` based on `ACOREInputData`.

 -   **`AlexandraService.cs`**: Implements `IAlexandraService`.
-    -   **Current State (MVP):** In the current version, this service uses in-memory dictionaries and lists (`_systemContexts`, `_metrics`) to store data.
-This is a temporary solution to allow development and testing without a persistent database.
+    -   **Integration:** This service is now integrated with `IACOREService` to fetch the latest risk score and with `IBaserowClient` to log the complete `AuditLogEntry` to the database.
+    -   `GenerateComplianceArtifactAsync`: This method constructs a full `ComplianceArtifact`, including data from M1 and M2, and logs the entire transaction to Baserow, creating a persistent audit trail.

+-   **`AuthService.cs`**: Implements `IAuthService`.
+    -   This service handles all user authentication and management logic.
-    -   **Future State:** This service will be updated to store and retrieve data from a persistent data store, likely the Baserow database, to ensure data is not lost when the application restarts.
+    -   It connects to the Baserow API to store and retrieve user data from a dedicated `Users` table.
-    -   `GenerateComplianceArtifactAsync`: This method currently returns hard-coded ("mock") data that matches the `ComplianceArtifact` structure.
-This simulates the generation of a real report.
+    -   It uses `BCrypt.Net-Next` to hash and verify passwords.
+    -   It generates JWT tokens for authenticated users, including claims for username, email, and role.

 -   **`BaserowClient.cs`**: Implements `IBaserowClient`.
     -   This class uses `HttpClient` to make REST API calls to the self-hosted Baserow instance.
-    -   It reads the Baserow URL, API Token, and Table ID from the configuration (`appsettings.json`) via `IConfiguration`.
-This is a best practice to avoid hard-coding secrets in the code.
+    -   It reads the Baserow URL, API Token, and Table IDs from the configuration (`appsettings.json`).
-    -   `LogDecisionAsync`: This method serializes the `AuditLogEntry` object into the JSON format expected by the Baserow API and sends it via an HTTP POST request.
-It includes error handling to log any issues with the connection or API response.
+    -   `LogDecisionAsync`: Serializes the `AuditLogEntry` object and sends it to the `KDSA_Audit_Log` table in Baserow.
+    -   `GetAuditLogsAsync`: Retrieves all entries from the `KDSA_Audit_Log` table.

 -   **`GeminiService.cs`**: Implements `IGeminiService`.
     -   This class also uses `HttpClient` to connect to the Google Gemini API.